-Jeffrey Epstein ‘threatened to expose’ Bill Gates’s affair with Russian bridge player
+Jeffrey Epstein ‘blackmailed’ Bill Gates with threat to expose alleged affair

 The late paedophile threatened to expose the Microsoft co-founder’s supposed affair with Mila Antonova if Mr Gates didn't reimburse him for tuition costs that Epstein had initially covered for the woman to attend a software coding school, the Wall Street Journal reported.

-Epstein blackmailed Mr Gates in the form of an email in 2017 after he failed to convince the world's fourth richest man to join a multibillion-dollar charity fund that he attempted to set up with JPMorgan Chase.
+Epstein blackmailed Mr Gates in the form of an email in 2017, the report claims, after he failed to convince the world's fourth richest man to join a multibillion-dollar charity fund that he attempted to set up with JPMorgan Chase.

+The bombshell report adds weight to longstanding speculation that Epstein may have been extorting his powerful network of friends.

 According to the WSJ report, the implication behind the message was that Epstein could reveal the affair if Mr Gates didn’t keep up an association between the two men.